irinascurtu/siit-net/oop.md

 Remember you are working with money so you should use an appropriate data type for it.

+Now you're asked to implement an economy account.
+We know that an economy account is similar to a normal bank account, but on each deposit gives you 0.01% extra to the deposited sum, and on withdrawals takes 0.02% from the withdrawed amount.

 ## Pig Latin
 Implement a program that translates from English to Pig Latin.